sriraam-ap/TD4-TopologicalPersistence/README.md

     - pytest # No need to install if you do not run test code.

 # Tests
+This test code is optional for running code of Q1-Q4.
 Run following code on the project root directory after installing pytest.

 ```